mooship/moovite/README.md

 # Intro

 ⚡ A Vite starter template using React, TypeScript, TailwindCSS with HeadlessUI, ESLint, and Prettier.
-Node 16+ with NPM 8+ is recommended.
-This repo also contains useful GitHub Actions you may use to keep.
+Node 16+ is recommended.
+This repo also contains GitHub Actions you may find useful.

 View the starter template live [here](https://mooship-vite.onrender.com).